realsachinr/Discord-Clone/README.md

-This RazorPay is made from HTML and Tailwind CSS.
+This Discord is made from HTML and Tailwind CSS.

 ========If you want to use this clone? to use this code in the terminal.=========